 The trial proceedings were preside over by Judge Regina Chu

 Defense team: Earl Gray and Paul Engh – Prosecuting team: MN Attorney Generals Office

 Kim Potter was convicted of first-degree manslaughter predicated on alleged reckless use/handling of a firearm [Max Sentence: 15 years and/or $30K fine] and second-degree manslaughter (culpable negligence creating unreasonable risk) [Max Sentence: 10 years and/or $20,000 fine] on December 23, 2021.

 On February 18, 2022, Kim Potter was given a downward departure by Judge Chu and sentenced to 24 months in prison with 58 days time served.

-Potter now has an anticipated release date from prison set for April 24, 2023, per the Minnesota Department of Corrections.
+Potter was released from prison on April 24, 2023, and will be on supervised release until December 21, 2023, per the Minnesota Department of Corrections.

 Case Files: 27-CR-21-7460: State vs. Kimberly Potter